criipto/docs-old/eid-specifics/mitid-ux-reqs.md

 When referring to MitID in your application, web or native alike, you must make sure your language and styling matches the requirements.

+Criipto currently provides required assets, such as the MitID logo, upon request.
 ### Call to Action

 When providing a call to action, for example, log in or sign, make sure you follow these requirements: